schrodinger/gpusimilarity/README.md

 ## Basic Benchmark

-On a machine with four Tesla V100, searching one billion compounds takes ~0.4 seconds.
+On a machine with four Tesla V100, searching one billion compounds takes ~0.2 seconds.

-See [RDKit Presentation](gpusimilarity_rdkit_presentation.pdf) for much more in depth benchmarks.
+See [RDKit Presentation](gpusimilarity_rdkit_presentation.pdf) for much more in depth benchmarks (that are slightly out of date).

 ## Example integration